Book Review: My Brother’s Husband, by Gengoroh Tagame

 Yaichi is a work-at-home suburban dad in contemporary Tokyo; formerly married to Natsuki, father to their young daughter, Kana.
 Their lives suddenly change with the arrival at their doorstep of a hulking, affable Canadian name Mike Flanagan, who declares himself the widower of Yaichi’s estranged gay twin, Ryoji.
 Mike is on a quest to explore Ryoji’s past, and the family reluctantly but dutifully takes him in.
 What follows is an unprecedented and heartbreaking look at the state of a largely still-closeted Japanese gay culture: how it’s been affected by the West, and how the next generation can change the preconceptions about it and prejudices against it.

 The story does a wonderful job of illustrating how Japanese etiquette differs by having Yaichi explain things to his grade school daughter, Kana.
-Narratively, using Kana to explain why things are the way they are allows the reader watch as Yaichi begins to question the same things that Kana is questioning in her innocence and general life inexperience.
+Narratively, using Kana to explain why things are the way they are allow the reader to watch as Yaichi begins to question the same things that Kana is questioning in her innocence and general life inexperience.
 And by using Kana as a narrative focal point, the reader gets a semblance of a call to action to be more accepting and supportive of LGBTQ+ people as Yaichi begins to wonder what he would do as a father if his daughter were to ever come out to him as a lesbian later in life.

 Kana instantly loves her bear of an uncle from Canada, Mike.
 Seeing Kana’s immediate acceptance and love for Mike juxtaposed to Yaichi hesitation towards him allows the reader to experience Yaichi’s steady character growth over the two large volumes.
 This growth is also literally illustrated in the manga, as there are a few scenes where the reader gets to see what Yaichi is thinking versus what he actually says: